Krishan Kant: Political career

 Kant had been jailed during the Quit India movement at the age of 16, alongside his parents.

-After the independence of India, Kant joined joined the ruling Congress party, where formed a group focused on promoting science, and was a member of the All India Congress Committee.
+After the independence of India, Kant joined the ruling Congress party, where formed a group focused on promoting science, and was a member of the All India Congress Committee.
 He was also involved in the Bhoodan movement in Punjab.

 In 1966, Kant was elected to the Rajya Sabha, the upper house of the Indian Parliament, representing the state of Haryana.
 He was re-elected in 1972.
 He chaired the parliamentary committee on railway reservations and bookings from 1972 to 1977.
 He was a socialist and belonged to a more left-wing faction of the Congress party.
 Despite belonging to her Congress party, he opposed Indira Gandhi's decision to impose the Emergency, supported opposition leader Jayaprakash Narayan and his anti-corruption campaign.
 He was expelled from the Congress in 1975, for organising a public event opposing the Emergency, and was jailed for 19 months between 1975 and 1977.

 He subsequently joined the Janata Party and contested the Chandigarh Lok Sabha constituency in 1977.
 He was elected with 66.13% of the vote, defeating Congress' Sat Pal.
 In 1980 general election, Kant lost his seat to Congress' Jagannath Kaushal, and was placed third with 9.30% of the vote, behind Kaushal and independent candidate Ram Swarup.